sidortal/Railway-platform-safety-system/README.md

 ### Quick Jokes for Safety :laughing:

 - :guardsman: "Why did the safety gate bring a friend?
 It wanted to ensure it wasn’t traveling alone!"
-- :teacup: "Why did the safety gate bring a cup of tea?
+- 🧋: "Why did the safety gate bring a cup of tea?
 It needed to stay alert for any approaching trains!"
 ### Code File (.ino)

 ### Arduino Servo Motor Control Code